CyberTimon/RapidRAW-Docs/docs/getting-started/getting-started.md

 ### Step 4: Open an Image and Make Basic Adjustments

-Double-click an image in the filmstrip to open it in the main editor.
+Double-click an image to open it in the main editor.
 The image below is the original, unedited RAW file.

 <p align="center">
   <img src="./Image (4).png" width="50%">